cedvdb/phone_numbers_parser/README.md

  - Find phone numbers in a text
  - Validate a phone number
- - Find the region of a phone number
+ - Find the country of a phone number (Geocoding available as separate package)
- - Phone number parsing
  - A light parser for size aware applications
+ - Phone ranges
  - Supports easthern arabic digits
  - Uses best-in-class metadata from Google's libPhoneNumber project.

 ## Parsers